IagoAbal/haskell-z3/README.md

 ## Supported versions and version policy

 Z3 releases come out often and sometimes introduce backwards incompatible changes.
-In order to avoid #ifdef-ery, we only try to support a reasonably recent version of Z3, ideally the latest one.
+In order to avoid churn and `#ifdef`-ery, we only support recent releases of the latest Z3 minor version.
-We use semantic versioning to reflect which version(s) are supported:
+We use semantic versioning to reflect which versions are supported:

     <z3-version>.<bindings-version>[.<patch-level>]